akramus/useful-commands/README.md

 with :

     CA_file = file containing all certificates AC (base64) concatened
-    alias_certificate = name to pour indentify  certificate in keystore (
+    alias_certificate = name to  indentify  certificate in keystore (

 Display a keystore PKCS#12